“Prepare yourselves for merriment!”

 You can also find lots of choices for jewelry, pottery, musical instruments, and kids’ items.
 Browse while noshing on items from one of the nearby food stands, and your day will be complete.

 One of the demonstrations I remember most vividly from my previous visits to Scarborough Renaissance Festival is the glass blowing.
-Regardless of your age, it’s hard not to be in awe of a vase or bowl taking shape before your eyes, especially when that item is being super-heated in a glowing orange furnace, and the guy doing it is going about his business like he’s doing nothing more complex than making a sandwich.
+Regardless of your age, it’s hard not to be in awe of a vase or bowl taking shape before your eyes, especially when that item is being super-heated in a glowing orange furnace, and the guy doing it is going about his business like he’s simply making a sandwich.

 And here’s the thing you might not expect from an event like Scarborough Fair — the food is good, and it’s reasonably priced.
 No rubber chicken or shoe leather hamburger here.
 The turkey legs (a festival signature—they sell 20 tons per year) are juicy, the chicken is tender, and the ice cream is amazing on a hot Texas day.